thalient-ai/zotero-scripts/README.md

 ## Other Considerations

-Zotero handles item fields and creator names differently due to their distinct data structures and use cases:
+Zotero handles item fields, creator names, and notes differently due to their distinct data structures and use cases:

 ### Item Fields:
 - **General Metadata**: Fields like `title`, `abstractNote`, `publisher`, etc., are standard metadata fields applicable to various item types (e.g., books, articles).